-Steytler N: Co-host 'Decentralisation and constitutionalism in Africa', with Prof Charles Fombad - Stellenbosch Annual Seminar on Constitutionalism in Africa, 7-9 September 2016.
+Steytler N: Co-organiser 'Decentralisation and constitutionalism in Africa', with Institute of International and Comparative Law, University of Pretoria, and STIAS.

-Steytler N: Co-organiser Federalism as a peace-making instrument in the Horn of Africa', with Centre for Federal Studies (CFS) of Addis Ababa University (AAU), in collaboration with the South African Research Chair in Multilevel Government, Law and Policy (Sarchi), Institute of Federalism of Fribourg University, and Institute for Studies on Federalism and Regionalism (EURAC) - Addis Ababa, 2 December 2016.
+Steytler N: Co-organiser 'Federalism as a peace-making instrument in the Horn of Africa', with Centre for Federal Studies (CFS) of Addis Ababa University (AAU), in collaboration with the South African Research Chair in Multilevel Government, Law and Policy (Sarchi), Institute of Federalism of Fribourg University, and Institute for Studies on Federalism and Regionalism (EURAC) - Addis Ababa, 2 December 2016.